-The future of truckage companies lies in providing a more efficient and cost effective transport service, they must respond quickly to their customers' needs and problems emerging during transport processes.
-Continuous and up-to-date understanding of business processes is essential and requires a reliable and user-friendly communication system.
-The project "Mobile Spedition im Web (SpiW)2" presented here, develops such a mobile communication system, which focuses on the driver/dispatcher interaction.
+Abstract.
+Truckage companies need continuous and up-to-date information about their business processes in order to respond quickly to customers' needs and problems emerging during transport processes.
+Therefore a reliable and user-friendly communication system is required, which improves the relationship between drivers and dispatchers.
+The project "Mobile Spedition im Web (SpiW)^{}" presented here, develops a mobile communication system, which focuses on the driver/dispatcher interaction.
 The main goals are integration with legacy logistics software and the possible use of new telematics and communication techniques.
-A mobile workflow server supports the adjustment of business processes to individual needs and the component based architecture of the communication system allows the later change and extension of components, making it possible to add new features to the system as they become available.
+To achieve these goals, a component based architecture allows the later change and extension of components, making it possible to add new features to the system as they become available.
+A distributed workflow server supports the adjustment of business processes to individual needs.